-Is your 11 month old waking up at night or suddenly refusing to sleep?
-Discover tips to cope with the 11 month sleep regression and end your sleep problems!
+Is your baby waking up at night or suddenly refusing to sleep?
+Discover tips to cope with the 11 month sleep regression.

 The new sleep patterns—if you could call them that—felt like our family was back on the newborn schedule.

-Because for months, my son would go down at bedtime easily and happily.
+Because for months prior, my son would go down at bedtime easily and happily.
 If he happened to fuss in the middle of the night, he’d only do so for a minute before falling right back to sleep.

 Even though he’d never been an “easy” sleeper, he also had never slept this fitfully, either.
 Is this a developmental thing?
 I wondered.